Crowdhandler/crowdhandler-php-sdk/README.md

 #### Automatic

-    $gatekeeper->setCookie();

-Now you set the cookie so that the user carries their token with each request.
+We automatically set the cookie so that the user carries their token with each request.
-This is important, if the token cannot be checked, a new one will be issued, and this may result in a promoted user being sent to a waiting room.

 #### Go your own way